james-coder/OSCAR-code/Building/Windows/BUILD-WIN-Qt6.md

 -   Verify Qt

         dir C:\Qt

     -   You should see a list of files and folders, including "Tools"
 - Verify Git

       git --version

   -   You should see the version number

 -   Verify Inno

         "C:\Program Files (x86)\Inno Setup 6\ISCC"

     - You should see a list of command line options

 ## Developing Oscar using Qt Creator

-The advantage of usiing QT Creator rather than batch files is easier transition to new versions of Qt.
+The advantage of using QT Creator rather than batch files is easier transition to new versions of Qt.
 QT Creater will adjust automatically to new versions, while batch files may require that you modify the batch files.
-As a starter, we have provided a BUILDALL-693.BAT file that works with Qt 6.9.3.
+As a starter, we have provided a BUILDALL-qt6.BAT file that works with Qt 6.9.3 or 6.10.0.

 ### Run and configure Qt Creator